check-spelling-sandbox/llnl.github.io/about/policies/documentation-content.md

 >: Successful open source projects will attract bug fixes and feature development from the external community, preferably via pull requests on GitHub associated with a particular issue in the tracker.
 Teams should have a policy documenting expectations for when a pull request may be accepted, rejected, or returned for modifications.
 >
 >Rationale
 >: Developers providing fixes will be discouraged from future contributions if they feel they are being ignored.
-Similarly, they are probably using a branched version of your software to workaround the fix they provided, which leads to additional inefficiencies.
+Similarly, they are probably using a branched version of your software to work around the fix they provided, which leads to additional inefficiencies.

 ---